 Remember: unlike Twitter or Facebook, you’re not limited to one content stream on Pinterest.
 You can create any number of subject-specific boards.

 For example, if you’re an SEO professional, you might have one board on content marketing, another on keyword research, and another about on-site SEO.

 That’s important because there are some people who might not be interested in following your entire profile (i.e., all of your boards) but they love what you’re sharing on the content marketing board.
-If you segment your market on Pinterest, it’s more likely that you’ll increase your reach.
+If you segment your market, it’s more likely that you’ll get more followers on Pinterest.